sous-chefs/apache2/README.md

 ### Parameters:

 * `name` - Name of the config enabled or disabled with the `a2enconf` or `a2disconf` scripts.
+* `source`  - The location of a template file.
+The default `name.erb`.
+* `cookbook` - The cookbook in which the configuration template is located (if it is not located in the current cookbook).
+The default value is the current cookbook.
 * `enable` - Default true, which uses `a2enconf` to enable the config.
 If false, the config will be disabled with `a2disconf`.

 ### Examples: